She Chinese: Distribution

 The following maps show ethnic She townships and other administrative divisions (highlighted in magenta) in Zhejiang, Fujian, and Jiangxi provinces.
-The She people of these three provinces speak She, while the She of central Guangdong and Guizhou speak Hmongic languages.
+The She people of these three provinces speak Shanke, while the She of central Guangdong and Guizhou speak Hmongic languages.

-The most She speakers are located in Ningde Prefecture, Fujian, and Wenzhou and Lishui Prefectures, Zhejiang.
-Smaller communities of She speakers are located in central Zhejiang, southern Fujian, the mountainous interior of western Fujian, southeastern Anhui, eastern Guangdong, and northeastern Jiangxi near its border with Fujian.
-It is not known whether She is spoken by She people living in central and southern Jiangxi.
+The most Shanke speakers are located in Ningde Prefecture, Fujian, and Wenzhou and Lishui Prefectures, Zhejiang.
+Smaller communities of Shanke speakers are located in central Zhejiang, southern Fujian, the mountainous interior of western Fujian, southeastern Anhui, eastern Guangdong, and northeastern Jiangxi near its border with Fujian.
+It is not known whether Shanke is spoken by She people living in central and southern Jiangxi.